Do the DWP think I just need to pop on a nappy and get back to work?

 A home working job in the North East?
 As I pointed out in the consultation, true home working jobs are few and far between…

 I did a job search the morning of the consultation on the DWP site.
 There were 6188 ‘home working’ jobs available.
-Filtering by disability confident employer narrowed it down to 1531 jobs available.
-Filtering by North east, as a lot of those jobs are ‘hybrid home working’ took me to 78 jobs.
-I need part-time work, so I filter it again, and I’m left with 14 jobs available.
-I looked at all 14 jobs and not one of them was a home working job.
-Nine of them were personal assistant roles; working in someone’s home, which was why the system flagged it as ‘home working’.
+Filtering by Disability Confident employer narrowed it down to 1531.
+Filtering by North East (because many jobs are ‘hybrid home working’) took me to 78 jobs.
+I need part‑time work, so I filtered again – and was left with 14 jobs.
+I looked at all 14 and not one of them was a genuine home working job.
+Nine were personal assistant roles (working in someone’s home, which is why the system flagged them as ‘home working’).
 Another was a kitchen assistant in a care home.

-What I realised was If the job has the words ‘home’ and ‘work’ in the job title or description, it’s highlighting it as a ‘work from home role’.
-I told this to the DWP, they said I could always come in to the jobcentre.
-But I can’t….as my local job centre doesn’t have an accessible toilet.
+What I realised is that if the job has the words ‘home’ and ‘work’ in the title or description, it’s being highlighted as a ‘work from home role’.
+I told this to the DWP; they said I could always come in to the jobcentre.
+But I can’t – because my local job centre doesn’t have an accessible toilet.

 Welfare support is there for a reason.

-Incontinence, for me, is not a barrier to work?
-So what is?
+Incontinence, for me, is not the barrier to work – so what is?

-Incontinence is just one of the effects of my condition, but if I’m brutally honest, it isn’t a barrier to me finding a job.
-The barrier is actually the lack of accessible transport options, the lack of accessible toilet facilities, the lack of accessible buildings, the lack of age appropriate incontinence products and the lack of meaningful workplace adjustments.
-These barriers are all fixable in some way or another, and that’s where our attention should be focused.
-Not on how broken the person is– but actually how broken the world is and how, in 2023, we should have more employment options for disabled people than just ‘working from home’.
+Incontinence is just one effect of my condition, but if I’m brutally honest, it isn’t the barrier to finding a job.
+The real barriers are: lack of accessible transport options, lack of accessible toilet facilities, lack of accessible buildings, lack of age‑appropriate incontinence products, and lack of meaningful workplace adjustments.
+These barriers are all fixable in one way or another, and that’s where our attention should be focused.
+Not on how broken the person is – but on how broken the world is and how, in 2023, we should have more employment options for disabled people than just ‘working from home’.

 Claire is a Difference North East Member